Mount Wheeler Historical Tungsten Mine

 Historical Information and Exploration Context

-The mineral properties comprising the portfolio have been the subject of extensive historical exploration, development work, and, in several cases, past commercial production or advanced-stage evaluations with the intent to commence mining.
-The historical exploration results, sampling, drilling, resource estimates, feasibility studies.
+The mineral properties comprising the Company’s portfolio have been the subject of extensive historical exploration, development work, and, in several cases, past commercial production or advanced-stage evaluations with the intent to commence mining.
+The historical exploration results, sampling, drilling, resource estimates, and other technical information referenced herein were completed prior to the adoption of National Instrument 43-101 – Standards of Disclosure for Mineral Projects (“NI 43-101”) and do not comply with current NI 43-101 requirements.
+As a result, such historical information and any historical resource estimates should not be relied upon as current mineral resources or reserves.

 Download Investor deck